10x-Engineers/Infinite-ISP/README.md

 ### Color Correction Matrix

-Since the color correction matrix is tuned offline and is stored in the isp as register parameters the current module implements the application of color correction matrix provided in the `config.yml` file.
+Since the color correction matrix is tuned offline and is stored in the ISP as register parameters the current module implements the application of color correction matrix provided in the `config.yml` file.

 ### Color Space Conversion